HeikkiLi/EffectsRendering/README.md

 - RMB Rotate camera look

-Screenshot showing different PostFX settings in ImGui.
+Below is a screenshot showing the PostFX settings in ImGui:
 ![EffectsRendering with DX11 .](EffectsRendering/screenshot_2021-07-02_2044_42.jpg)